Priory Lane: Stands

-There is a car park for 400 vehicles, mainly behind the River End stand with a small car park in front of the clubhouse.
+The stadium has parking facilities for approximately 400 vehicles, mainly located behind the River End Stand, with a smaller car park situated in front of the clubhouse.

 Segregation

-Borough never segregated League games before their promotion to the Conference.
-However, in the 2008/09 season after a home game against Mansfield Town, some games with bigger clubs have been segregated, with the away fans using the River End stand.
+Borough did not segregate league matches prior to their promotion to the Football Conference.
+However, during the 2008–09 season, following a home match against Mansfield Town, segregation was introduced for selected fixtures against larger clubs, with away supporters allocated the River End Stand.

 Other uses

-In 2006 the stadium was chosen by The Football Association to stage all three of England's fixtures in the Non League Home Nations Tournament.
-The final of the Sussex Senior Challenge Cup was staged here between 2000 and 2010.
+In 2006, the stadium was selected by The Football Association to host all three of England's fixtures in the Non-League Home Nations Tournament.

+The stadium also hosted the final of the Sussex Senior Challenge Cup between 2000 and 2010.

 Future developments

 Eastbourne Borough released plans to expand Priory Lane in December 2011.
-The main focus of the development will be the Peter Fountain (North) Stand, which will include installing a number of Executive Boxes, adding new Changing Rooms and a players tunnel.
-The River End (East) Stand is due to have 16 tiers of terracing to improve the atmosphere and the Main (South) Stand is planned to be extended to provide additional seating with youth team changing rooms built along the back of the stand facing a new pitch for the youth team.
+The main focus of the proposed redevelopment was the Peter Fountain (North) Stand, which was planned to include executive boxes, new changing rooms and a players' tunnel.
+The River End (East) Stand was also scheduled to receive 16 tiers of terracing to improve the atmosphere, while the Main (South) Stand was intended to be extended to provide additional seating.
+Youth-team changing rooms were also proposed behind the stand, facing a new pitch for the club's youth teams.

 Transport

-The ground is located over a mile away from Pevensey & Westham railway station, which lies on the East Coastway Line between Hastings and Eastbourne.
-Eastbourne railway station is around six miles away with good transport links.
-Both are served by Southern Railway.
+The ground is located over a mile away from Pevensey & Westham railway station, which lies on the East Coastway line between Hastings and Eastbourne.
+Eastbourne railway station is around six miles away and has good transport links.
+Both stations are served by Southern services.

-There are approximately 400 parking spaces at the stadium and the residential streets near the stadium have limited parking.
-There is a bus service served from Eastbourne town centre.
+There are approximately 400 parking spaces at the stadium, while the residential streets near the ground have limited parking availability.
+A bus service also operates from Eastbourne town centre to the stadium area.

 Attendances

-The progression of Eastbourne's attendance record at Priory Lane is as follows:
+The progression of Eastbourne Borough's attendance record at Priory Lane is as follows: